guilhermemoraes1/commands/questions.md

 ##

+LPI101(195#1) What is the purpose of the xargs command?
+   - [ ] It passes arguments to an X server.
+   - [x] It reads standard input (STDIN) and builds up command lines to execute.
+   - [ ] It helps shellscripts take variable argument lists.
+   - [ ] It asks a question, graphically, and returns the answer to the shell.
+   - [ ] It allows users to specify long options for commands that normally only accept short options.

+##

+LPI101(196#1) Which of the following is a limitation of the cut command?
+   - [ ] Thecutcommand can only select output by field position.
+   - [x] Thecutcommand cannot reorder fields.
+   - [ ] Thecutcommand only works on ASCIItext.
+   - [ ] Thecutcommand cannot use different input and output delimiters.

+##

 LPI101(197#1) Which of the following are filesystems which can be used on Linux root partitions?
 (Choose two.)
    - [ ] NTFS
    - [x] ext3